MattMattV/my-stars/README.md

 ## C

+- [TimeStylePebble](https://github.com/freakified/TimeStylePebble) - A stylish, customizable face for the Pebble Time.
 - [gravity](https://github.com/marcobambini/gravity) - Gravity Programming Language
 - [grpc](https://github.com/grpc/grpc) - The C based gRPC (C++, Node.js, Python, Ruby, Objective-C, PHP, C#)
 - [miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [redshift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
 This may help your eyes hurt less if you are working in front of the screen at night.
 - [Magisk](https://github.com/topjohnwu/Magisk) - A Magic Mask to Alter Android System Systemless-ly
 - [yabar](https://github.com/geommer/yabar) - A modern and lightweight status bar for X window managers.
-- [CreepyCodeCollection](https://github.com/MinhasKamal/CreepyCodeCollection) - A Nonsense Collection of Disgusting Codes (code-golf-golfing-quine-obfuscated-signature-polyglot-amazing-interesting-strange-weird-mysterious-absurd-spooky-program-funny-fun-language)
+- [CreepyCodeCollection](https://github.com/MinhasKamal/CreepyCodeCollection) - A Nonsense Collection of Disgusting Codes
 - [Broadway](https://github.com/mbebenita/Broadway) - A JavaScript H.264 decoder.
 - [gtk3-docker](https://github.com/moondev/gtk3-docker) - Run native gtk3+ GUI applications inside a container via the browser
 - [VeraCrypt](https://github.com/veracrypt/VeraCrypt) - Disk encryption with strong security based on TrueCrypt